Apply a Surcharge to Square Sales

-- That means any surcharge you apply shouldn’t be higher than what it costs you to process the payment – with Square that’s 1.9% for card-present payments and 2.2% for card-not-present payments.
+- That means any surcharge you apply shouldn’t be higher than what it costs you to process the payment — that’s 1.6% for card-present payments with Square Terminal, 1.9% for card-present payments with Square Reader and 2.2% for card-not-present payments.

 Service or handling fees are not a workaround.

 - A business is not able to bypass the new ban by instead charging a “service” or “handling” fee on some card payments.
 This is still effectively applying a surcharge.

 The ban does not prevent you from changing your prices.

 - When deciding on the prices for your products and services, consider all of your operational costs and ensure you have a sustainable profit margin.
 Just like any business expense (including rent, storage or staff costs), payment processing fees should be taken into account when determining the best pricing model for your business.

 Square’s fee is taken out of the total amount of the transaction, including tax, tips, and any added surcharges.